radian-software/utunes/README.md

 `{album}`).
 If there is a format specifier for `id` (e.g. `{id}`), then the other fields will be updated in the library database as directed, if needed, and song files will be renamed accordingly.
-Otherwise, there must be a format specifier for the special field `filename`, and the song will be imported into the library database, with the file renamed appropriately from the given filename.
+Otherwise, there must be a format specifier for `filename`, and the song will be imported into the library database, with the file renamed appropriately from the given filename.
 If the value for a capture group is empty, then the key is removed from the song.
 This is not allowed for the `id` field.
 If the special field `delete` is non-empty, then songs are removed from the library database and their files are moved to the `trash` subdirectory of the library directory (next to `music`, with the same subdirectory structure).

 If you provide a playlist name, then the given playlist is overwritten with the provided songs in the given order.